 C2K Master Operating Plan

-- Phase 2 is responsible for shipment planning and tracking at house air waybill level and provides interactive monitoring of the door-to-door movement.
+- Door-to-Door (D2D): includes shipment planning and tracking at house air waybill level from shipper to consignee

 A third level is being envisioned to manage shipment planning and tracking at individual piece level to provide full visibility to shippers of the transit of their individual shipments.

 The Industry MOP (pdf) is a generic description of the air transportation process, excluding elements that are unique to C2K, intended to be used by the whole industry.
 The document provides the air cargo supply chain with the first, industry-endorsed, standard description of the end-to-end process of transporting cargo by air with the goal of: